swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

  I next undertook a&nbsp; third&nbsp; fast&nbsp; of&nbsp; 11&nbsp; days,  after&nbsp; 3&nbsp; weeks&nbsp; of&nbsp; eating, as&nbsp; on&nbsp;  the&nbsp; previous <br>
 occasion.
 The pains all over my body eased, except in the base of my stomach, as  well&nbsp; as&nbsp; the<br>
       arthritic  pains in my legs, knees, and thighs, especially when I was standing for a long  time.
-I also had headaches and a yellow discharge.</p>
+I also had headaches and a yellow discharge.

-    <p>49</p>
+    49

 ##### THE RETURN OF THE SYMPTOMS AFTER FASTING